Services Websites Apps AI Automation Data & Dashboards Consulting Ventures About Contact Book a call

 Two pillars, one operator.

 Client work pays the bills and sharpens the craft.
-Ventures keep me honest about what it actually takes to ship something real.
+Ventures keep us honest about what it actually takes to ship something real.

 Client work

 Websites, apps, AI, and automation for small to mid-size businesses.
-Every project gets my full attention — first conversation, every line of code, every follow-up email afterward.
+Every project gets the studio's full attention — first conversation, every decision in the code, every follow-up email afterward.

 My own ventures

-I design, build, and run my own products.
+We design, build, and run our own products.
 Rec Soccer is the first — a mobile app for pickup soccer players.
-Running them teaches me things no client gig ever will.
+Running them teaches us things no client gig ever will.

 A few things I don't do.

-Values pages are usually 4 vague nouns in a grid.
-Here are mine, phrased as what you won't get from me.
+Values pages are usually 5 vague nouns in a grid.
+Here are ours, phrased as what you won't get from the studio.

 No handoffs

-The person on the sales call is the person writing your code.
-There is no sales call, actually.
+The person on the discovery call is the person shipping your code.
+(There is no sales call, actually.)

 No templates